 2. You’ll Have Greater Inventory Control.

 With Seller Fulfilled Prime, you have complete control over your stock and can keep everything in one central location.
+Having total control over your inventory reduces any lag time from your product having to be shipped to Amazon to restock.
 This means you’ll be less likely to run out of stock right before Black Friday — a nightmare for every company.